 Frequently Asked Questions

-16. What can I do to prepare my home for my return from the hospital?
+16. What can I do to prepare myself for the surgery?

 Your first step in preparing for surgery will likely be a medical evaluation.
 Your doctor will evaluate the knee to be replaced and the ankle and hip on the same leg.
 Your doctor will also assess your general health, looking for any problems that could complicate surgery or your recovery.
 This may involve blood and urine tests as well as tests like an electrocardiogram (ECG) or chest x-rays.

 If you are taking medications of any kind -- prescription or over-the-counter medications, or herbal or alternative therapies -- it's important to tell your doctor about all the medications and doses you are taking.
 You may need to stop taking some of your medicines for a while before surgery, while you can continue others.

 If you are overweight, your doctor may recommend that you lose some weight before surgery to minimize the stress on your new knee and possibly decrease the risks of surgery.
 Your doctor may also recommend exercise to strengthen your muscles and improve your general health and recovery.